exadel-inc/esl/src/modules/esl-mixin-element/README.md

 <a name="intro"></a>

-Provides the core for creating custom attribute elements (mixins) and ts decorators to simplify components creation.
+Provides the core for creating custom attribute elements (mixins) and TS (TypeScript) decorators to simplify components creation.

 **ESLMixinElement** - base class to create a mixin element that attaches to the element via a custom attribute